Two children of former Defence Minister Justus Kantet Ole Tipis are fighting eviction from an 830-acre land gifted to their late father in 1972.

-Serah Tipis and her brother Eric Lengeseni are seeking orders to be declared legal owners of the land in Narok which has been allocated to four members of Lemek Ranch Group.
+Serah Tipis and her brother Eric Lengeseni are seeking orders to be declared legal owners of the land in Narok allocated to four members of Lemek Ranch Group.

-He added that the group ranch officials affirmed that the land was officially allocated to the former Narok North MP in the minutes of a meeting dated September 3, 1992.
+He said the group ranch officials affirmed that the land was officially allocated to his father in minutes of a meeting dated September 3, 1992.

 “Lemek Ranch Group officials gifted two lands measuring 1,830 acres to my father; Cis Mara/Lemek/161 measuring 1,000 acres and the suit land adjacent to the latter, measuring 830 acres,” testified Lengeseni.

-He said his father obtained titles for Lemek 161 on April 20, 1977, but didn’t obtain the one for the disputed land that was still registered under the group.
+He testified that his father obtained titles for Lemek 161 on April 20, 1977, but didn’t obtain the one for the disputed land that was still registered under the group.

 “The two lands had no boundaries between each other and my father planted trees including Keiffer to separate our lands from the rest,” he testified.

-He accused the four members of the group of illegally subdividing and transferring the land to themselves without the authorisation of the group.
+He accused the four members of illegally subdividing and transferring the land to themselves without the authorisation of the group.

 He faulted the individuals for claiming the land without actually developing it or knowing where the said land is located.

-He claimed that the individuals have tried to evict them severally from the suit property leading to confrontations.
+Lengeseni claimed the four individuals have tried to evict them severally from the property leading to confrontations.

-He wants judge Mutungi to declare them owners of the land under adverse possession for having occupied the land for over 48 years.
+He also wants judge Mutungi to declare them rightful owners of the land under adverse possession for having occupied it for more than 48 years.